Lucarda/pd-sfont/README.md

 * * *

-**[fluidsynth~] - A soundfont player for Pure Data that uses fluidsynth.**
+**[sfont~] - A soundfont player for Pure Data based on FluidSynth.**

 * * *

 ### About:

-[fluidsynth~] is an external for Pure Data that loads fluidsynth for a fullblown orchestra.

-**FluidSynth** is a Real-Time SoundFont Software Synthesizer (see https://www.fluidsynth.org and https://github.com/FluidSynth/fluidsynth).
-The latest at the time of writing is v 2.2.7!
+[sfont~] is an external for Pure Data that loads soundfont files for a fullblown orchestra.
+It is based on the FluidSynth open source project, a Real-Time SoundFont Software Synthesizer (see https://www.fluidsynth.org and https://github.com/FluidSynth/fluidsynth).
+At this version, sfont~ uses FluidSynth 2.2.7!

-This is a modification of https://github.com/porres/pd-fluid

-Copyright: Alexandre Torres Porres, based on the work of Larry Troxler, Frank Barknecht, Jonathan Wilkes and Albert Gräf
+Copyright: Alexandre Torres Porres and others

 --------------------------------------------------------------------------